karvok/photolabs/README.md

 🔎 Take a Closer Look\
 Click on a photo to view a larger version and discover relevant/similar photos

-🤩 Favorites / Likes\
+🤩 Favourites / Likes\
-Show your appreciation by clicking the heart icon to favorite/like a photo
+Show your appreciation by clicking the heart icon to favourite/like a photo

 💖 Notifications\
 Keep track of all your favourites with the heart icon notification feature built into the navigation menu